vercel/vercel/examples/nuxtjs/README.md

 _Live Example: https://nuxtjs-template.vercel.app_

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [Nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup